 On first usage, refer to the institution as UNC School of Law.
 On second and additional uses, refer to the school, the law school, or Carolina Law.
 When necessary, it is appropriate to write the University of North Carolina at Chapel Hill.

 Capitalize proper nouns, not common nouns.
-Contact Dean Jack Boger; Boger became dean in 2006.
-The first U.S. president was Washington; President Bush will be succeeded by Obama.
+Contact Dean Martin Brinkley; Brinkley became dean in 2015.
+The first U.S. president was Washington; President Bush was succeeded by Obama.

 Centers, Initiatives and Offices

-On first usage, refer to the institution by its full name, i.e., Center on Poverty, Work and Opportunity, Center for Civil Rights.
-On second and additional uses, refer to the center, lowercased.
+On first usage, refer to the institution by its full name, i.e., Center for Climate, Energy, Environment and Economics, Center for Civil Rights.
+On second and additional uses, refer to the center.

 The UNC style guide recommends capitalizing University on subsequent references.